zer0def/nginxinc-kubernetes-ingress/examples/custom-resources/oidc/keycloak_setup.md

 **Notes**:

+- This guide has been tested with keycloak 19.0.2 and later.
+If you modify `keycloak.yaml` to use an older version, Keycloak may not start correctly or the commands in this guide may not work as expected.
+The Keycloak OpenID endpoints `oidc.yaml` might also be different in older versions of Keycloak.
-- if you changed the username and password for Keycloak in `keycloak.yaml`, modify the commands accordingly.
+- if you changed the admin username and password for Keycloak in `keycloak.yaml`, modify the commands accordingly.
 - The instructions use [`jq`](https://stedolan.github.io/jq/).

 Steps: